P7-FeministLibrary/P7_FeministLibrary/README.md

-📚 Biblioteca Feminista
+📚 Feminist Library

-🎯 Objetivo
+🎯 Objective:

-La Biblioteca Feminista de nuestro barrio se quiere modernizar.
-El proyecto tiene como meta desarrollar un sistema de gestión de libros que permita a los administradores:

-1. Ver lista de libros
-2. Añadir nuevos libros.
-3. Editar información existente.
-4. Eliminar libros del catálogo.
-5. Buscar libros por título.
-6. Buscar libros por autoras.
-7. Buscar libros por género literario.

-Todo el proceso (creación, modificación y eliminación de registros) se realiza desde Java, mientras que los datos se almacenan y visualizan en una base de datos PostgreSQL.

-La aplicación se ejecuta desde la terminal, utilizando una arquitectura MVC y el patrón de diseño DAO.
+The Feminist Library in our neighborhood wants to modernize.
+The project aims to develop a book management system that allows administrators to:

+1. View the list of books.

+2. Add new books.

+3. Edit existing information.

+4. Remove books from the catalog.

+5. Search for books by title.

+6. Search for books by authors.

+7. Search for books by literary genre.

+The entire process (creation, modification, and deletion of records) is carried out in Java, while the data is stored and displayed in a PostgreSQL database.
+The application runs from the terminal, using an MVC architecture and the DAO design pattern.

-💻 Tecnologías
+💻 Technologies:

-Java 21
+- Java 21

-PostgreSQL 17
+- PostgreSQL 17

-Apache Maven 3.13.0
+- Apache Maven 3.13.0

-JUnit 5 para pruebas unitarias
+- JUnit 5 for unit testing.

-Dotenv para gestión de variables de entorno

-JDBC Driver para conexión con la base de datos
+- Dotenv for environment variable management.

+- JDBC Driver for connection with the database.

-🔧 Herramientas
+🔧 Tools:

-Visual Studio Code
+- Visual Studio Code

-Git / GitHub
+- Git / GitHub

-Trello para la gestión de tareas y seguimiento del proyecto

-🛠️ Instalación y Ejecución

-1️⃣ Clonar el repositorio
+- Trello for task management and project tracking.

+🛠️ Installation and Execution:

+1️⃣ Clone the repository:

 https://github.com/P7-FeministLibrary/P7_FeministLibrary.git

-2️⃣ Configurar las variables de entorno

-Crea un archivo .env en la raíz del proyecto con tus credenciales de base de datos:
+2️⃣ Set up the environment variables:

+Create a .env file in the root of the project with your database credentials:

 DB_HOST=localhost